wnam98/Logistic-Regression/README.md

 Logisitic Regression is used to model the probability of a feature belonging to a certain class (in this case, pass/fail).
 Each object would be assigned a probability between 0 and 1 and a discriminant function would group the features to the appropriate classes.
 The basic model is displayed below:

 ![log_reg](https://raw.github.com/wnam98/Logistic-Regression/master/imgs/log_reg.png "log_reg")

+where Y denotes the set of classes {0,1} and x is the feature vector of attributes [x1, x2].